timeplus-io/docs/docs/quickstart.md

 # Quickstart

-Timeplus is a fast and powerful real-time analytics platform.
+Timeplus is a high-performance converged platform that unifies streaming and historical data processing, to empower developers to build the most powerful and reliable streaming analytics applications, at speed and scale, anywhere.

-Users get access to free public beta or can choose a subscription plan for more storage and computing resources.

 Timeplus Cloud provides the following major features: